antrea-io/antrea/docs/antrea-network-policy.md

 this rule matches all egress destinations.
 Egress `To` section also supports FQDN based filtering.
 This can be applied to exact FQDNs or wildcard expressions.
 More details can be found in the [FQDN](#fqdn-based-filtering) section.
+Egress `To` section also supports ServiceAccount based selection.
+This allows users to use ServiceAccount to select Pods.
+More details can be found in the [ServiceAccountSelector](#serviceaccount-based-selection) section.
 **Note**: The order in which the egress rules are specified matters, i.e., rules will be enforced in the order in which they are written.